March 24, 2023

-Just like when you are in an in-person meeting with a group, you should really focus on listening and being engaged.
+Just like when you are in an in-person meeting with a group.
 This way the meeting stays efficient, people are listening and only speaking when there is something of benefit to be mentioned.
 By trying to multi-task or zone out during a video conference you are not only wasting your time, but the rest of your teams.
 This type of behavior is pretty easy to spot also - so please do your best to stay engaged!

 Most remote workers don't know that they can combine their wired Internet line with the Internet connection in their cell phones to create a single aggregated faster and more robust Internet connection.
 This technology is called Broadband Bonding.
 Remote workers can plug in their wired Internet line such as DSL, Cable modem or fiber into a home office version of a broadband bonding router and then set their cell phone in personal hotspot mode so that the broadband bonding router can connect to it wirelessly.